 She was on her way to Holt Renfrew to meet Lexi, Jenny, and Pixie, his bandmates’ girlfriends and fiancée.
 Some spa treatments and a personal shopping appointment was his Valentine’s Day surprise.
 It was also his decoy.
 His real gift to her was going to happen the moment she stepped back into their home.

-He turned away from the window and looked at the chaos Daniel had created in the kitchen preparing an afternoon snack.
+He turned away from the window and looked at the chaos Daniel had created in the kitchen preparing lunch.
 Celery left out of the fridge, the lid left off the peanut butter, and a half-drunk bottle of cola left on the counter.

 This was his family.
 And he loved every single noisy, disorganized, missing homework, lost car keys, and sex-in-the-shower moment of their crazy life.
 The Canadian leg of his tour had finished just before Christmas, their US leg just about to start.
 And between Daniel’s recovery from the serious burns he’d sustained just before Elliott had met his mom, and his schooling, they couldn’t join him as often as he’d like.
 But he loved the chaos of it.
 He loved having two people accept him unconditionally, and he loved them the same way in return.